 Doing this helps customers quickly find the category that best suits the recipient or occasion they’re buying for.
 Here’s a great holiday gift guide example from BuzzFeed featuring stocking stuffer gift ideas:

-And here’s an example from Good Housekeeping where its gift guides are organized based on bestselling products:
+And here’s an example from Tea Mansion of gift guides organized based on bestselling products:

 Gifts by budget

 Creating holiday gift guides by price helps attract customers who have a specific budget in mind.
 By listing gifts under $25, under $50, under $100, or whatever value makes the most sense for your business and customers, you keep shoppers from having to spend time calculating costs or guessing what they’re going to spend.
 This will make the purchasing decision easier (i.e., help you sell more).